Jim Valvano: Yankees

-New York native Valvano had always wanted to throw out the first pitch at Yankee Stadium.
+Valvano, a New York native, had always wanted to throw out the first pitch at Yankee Stadium.
 He had been given that honor for the 1993 season opener to be held on April 12, but he was too ill to do so.
 Coaching rival and friend Dean Smith, one week removed from leading North Carolina to the national championship, substituted for Valvano.